hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

 2. Mount the antenna on your tester
 3. Switch on the tester by pressing the button on the right side for at least five seconds
    <img src="https://raw.githubusercontent.com/hslu-ige-laes/lora-devices-ttn/master/docs/rak10701-p_02.png" width="128" align="left">
+4. Set the DR and TX Power according to your test scenario (see description above).
+For Indoor testing with own gateways set it to `TX Power 4` and `DR5` (SF7).
-4. Take your tester to the first test location (e.g., office, basement, outdoors)
+5. Take your tester to the first test location (e.g., office, basement, outdoors)
    > **Note:** If you are indoors, there will be no reception of the GPS signal.
 The latitude and longitude data will be empty.
-5. Send a test uplink/join:
+6. Send a test uplink/join:
     - The device sends automatically every 30s (can be changed in Settings).
 You can force an uplink by pressing the button on the side twice.
     - Watch for join success (for OTAA) and uplink send.
-6. Observe and record the results:
+7. Observe and record the results:
     - RSSI (signal strength)
     - SNR (signal clarity)
     - Gateway count (number of gateways receiving your signal)